PoJD/can/README.md

 * As long as the wall switch count does not exceed 8, each can be tight up to individual input pin even if it 2 or more physical light switches should be switching on 1 output pin on CanRelay.
 Just the respective mapping has to be set properly in https://github.com/PoJD/can/blob/master/CanRelay.X/relayMappings.c (see mapping of ports section in CanRelay)
 * DEBUG mode
     * Disabled by default and needs to be enabled in firmware (defined constant in firmware file)
     * non DEBUG mode (default) heavily utilizes power savings, putting the chip to sleep using low current drawning specs to minimize power consumption, disabling the crystal, whole chip and even the transceiver, only waken up by input interrupt.
-Current drawn in sleep measured as low as 1.8uA
+Current drawn in sleep measured as low as 1.8uA.
+The current drawn in non DEBUG mode is about 18mA instead.
 * Etra features in DEBUG mode
     * supports CONFIG messages being sent to the node to update nodeID or heartbeat timeout or a flag to suppress the switch (it needs to be up in order to receive any CAN traffic, thus this only works in DEBUG mode)
     * timer using the external crystal (crystal by default used only to get clocks for sending the CAN message)